jundalisay/spblist/content/en/material/principles/part-3/chapter-06.md

 ---

-The total energy of a system remains constant over time.
 In Material Superphysics, radiant energy is the crudified version of spatial momentum.

+Like the other layers, it has its own conservation law which is called the Law of Conservation of Energy, which is the first law of Thermodynamics in Modern Physics.

+It says that the total energy of a system remains constant over time.
+It means that energy cannot be created nor destroyed.

-This gives rise to the 4 Laws of Thermodynamics which are based on the flow of radiant energy.
+THis leads to 3 implementing rules which are part of the overall 4 Laws of Thermodynamics which are based on the flow of radiant energy.

 {{< youtube eEGJY4F6QKw >}}